hexil-org/hexer/docs/hexil_action_notation.md

 ## Action notation

+To form an action, take one row in the table and concatenate from left to right.
-Format: Left to right, separated with spaces.
-Skip dashes (meaning inferred) or blanks (meaning not relevant).
+Skip cells with dashes (meaning inferred) or blanks (meaning not relevant).

 | Description               | Subject (who) | Verb | Direct Object (what)       | Goal                     | Indirect object |
 | :------------------------ | :------------ | :--- | :------------------------- | :----------------------- | :-------------- |